govm-project/govm/README.md

    0.0.0

 COMMANDS:
      create, c      Create a new govm
      delete, d      Delete govms
      list, ls       List govms
-     help, h    Shows a list of commands or help for one command
+     compose, co    Deploy GoVMs from yaml templates connect, conn  Get a shell from a GoVM help, h        Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --workdir value  Alternate working directory.
 Default: ~/govm